EricSchuMa/PYOLO/README.md

 Steps of predicting Anchor Boxes:
 1. Divide Image into grid of S x S at some output within the CNN
-2. Fully convolutional Layers ( [ 1 x 1 ] - Kernel): each cell predicts B anchor boxes and corresponding class prob-abilities as well as an objectiveness score
+2. Fully convolutional Layers ( [ 1 x 1 ] - Kernel): each cell predicts B anchor boxes and corresponding class probabilities as well as an objectiveness score
 3. Output is S x S x B x (5 + C) Tensor
 4. Repeat prediction on 2 more scales to predict small and big objects